Social Media Policy

 For consistency in our marketing approach as well as protecting our brand, LC State has a social media policy for all departments to follow.

-An integral part of Lewis-Clark State College’s charge and reputation has been its focus on connecting learning to real life – especially when it comes to careers, causes, needs, etc. As such, it is only fitting that Lewis-Clark State embrace and utilize the powerful tools available in social media to connect with future students, current students, parents, peers, alumni, and friends in an even more meaningful and direct way.
+An integral part of Lewis-Clark State College’s charge and reputation has been its focus on connecting learning to life – especially when it comes to careers, causes, needs, etc. As such, it is only fitting that LC State embrace and utilize the powerful tools available in social media to connect with future students, current students, parents, peers, alumni, and friends in an even more meaningful and direct way.

-Get Official Approval – Approval to create a social media site that represents Lewis-Clark State College (e.g. uses “Lewis-Clark State” or “LCSC,” and/or “Warriors”) must come from a department/division director.
-Additionally, directors are strongly encouraged to consult with the director of college communications.
+Get Official Approval – Approval to create a social media site that represents Lewis-Clark State College (e.g. uses “LC State” or “LCSC,” and/or “Warriors”) must come from a department/division director.
+Additionally, directors are strongly encouraged to consult with the director of Communications & Marketing.

-Limit your Accounts – Instead of creating separate accounts/pages for events and subunits within a department, which often dilutes messages and confuses users, it is recommended that social media efforts be unified under a primary department account.
+Limit your Accounts – Instead of creating separate accounts/pages for events and sub-units within a department, which often dilutes messages and confuses users, it is recommended that social media efforts be unified under a primary department account.
 Be sure the page you want to create doesn't already exist!